top of page

 MV2_8066.jpg

-I am very fortunate to be the director of our small, mixed-age preschool where I get to blend the best of best of connection-centered, project-based and democratic early childhood philosophies.
+I am very fortunate to be the director of our small, mixed-age program where I get to blend the best of best of connection-centered, project-based and democratic early childhood philosophies.
 Each day we strive to practice and embody respectful, loving relationships where children, parents and teachers are seen, heard and valued.
 We are honored to see the world through the wondrous, present eyes of children - as scientists experimenting with and discovering the world.

 When I’m not poring over brain research or nature-based provocations, you'll find my family and I with nets, wet shoes, sun-kissed cheeks hiking, picnic-ing, and catching and "thinking like" newts, tadpoles, crabs and butterflies.
 I love paddle boarding, jogging, yoga and watching my kids surf and mountain bike with their dad while our baby and I collect rocks and try not to eat sand.
 I'm proud mama to Noelle (7), Teddy (5), Hope (17 months) and Nina dog (10 years).